enablebanking/open_banking_eidas_broker/README.md

     - `server.key`  # private server (proxy) certificate
     - `server.crt`  # public server (proxy) key
     - `ca.crt`  # public certificate authority certificate
-If you want to generate self-signed certificates, see [how to create self-signed certificates](GENERATING_CERTIFICATES.md)
+If you want to generate self-signed certificates, see instructions below
 5. Put signature certificates into `signature_certs/` directory.
 You can put certificates under this dirrectory in an arbitrary order.
 Later these certificates are going to be accessed by path (A.K.A. `key_id`) from the request.
 4. Go to the directory with `Dockerfile`
 5. Run `docker build -t <image_name> .` (probably you need to prepend this command with `sudo`)<br/>